 A perfect example of extra communication with consumers is showcased below by Sephora.
 They let their customers know to expect delays and have tracking options after people have placed their orders!
 The email that they send highlights their position with Corona, notifies consumers that there might be delays, and provides easy access to tracking packages.

-All in all, consumers want more communications in regards to the delivery process of their purchases.
-It is expected that there will be hitches in delivery processes during this unprecedented time due to backlogged orders, running out of stock, maintaining a sanitary environment for their workers, hard times due to the pandemic and other reasons.
+All in all, consumers want more communication in regard to the delivery process of their purchases.
+It is expected that there will be hitches in delivery processes during this unprecedented time due to backlogged orders, running out of stock, maintaining a sanitary environment for their workers, hard times due to the pandemic, and other reasons.
 But by providing different delivery options, prioritizing tracking and other information, and emphasizing the cleanliness of the delivery, retailers can riverside their strategy.
 Retailers can conform to new and different consumer behaviors and adjust to their platforms accordingly.